Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization

 where $\delta a$ stands for the infinitesimal of scalar or vector variables $a$.
 Subtracting $r$ in both sides, the evolution of $y$ as the optimizer is given by

-To summarize, by using the Hessian matrices and gradients of $x$ and $\vartheta$, the above prediction term tries to keep the residual error constant.
-The distinction of $x$ and $\vartheta$ is important for predicting both the evolution of system state and immediate control objective. {In practice, it is preferred but not necessary to know the gradient of the external input.
-If the gradient is unknown a priori, the external signal is assumed to be constant in each step.
-However, the stability should be analyzed in a higher level.}
+\begin{remark} The dynamics of $x$ and $\vartheta$ are used for predicting both the evolution of the system state and the control objective.
+In practice, it is preferred but not necessary to know the gradient of the external input.
+If the gradient is unknown a priori, the external signal is assumed constant in each step. \end{remark}